allesklar/tkh_admin_panel/README.md

 * add admin.js and admin.css to your config.assets.precompile in your production environment config file
 * render layout: 'admin' for the controller actions you want to be linked to this layout
-* Add a gem 'bootstrap-sass' line to your gemfile in the assets group and run bundle
 * Restart your server

 ## Contributing